emmamarichal/googlefonts.github.io/gf-guide/qa.md

 The check results are categorised according to levels of relevance, ranging from ERROR to SKIP.
 The icons are helpers to identify the severity.
 Be calm!
 There could be many of them.
 Get comfortable with receiving them and embrace them as a way to improve your font.

 - 💔 **ERROR** Is a problem with the program itself, not the fonts.
 For example a bug or a check that requires an internet connection.
 If you get an Error, please give it a quick look to see which case it is.
-If it’s not an internet connection issue, please help us to improve the tool by reporting it in the [issue tracker of the Fontbakery repository](github.com/googlefonts/fontbakery/issues).
+If it’s not an internet connection issue, please help us to improve the tool by reporting it in the [issue tracker of the Fontspector repository](https://github.com/fonttools/fontspector/issues).

 - 🔥 **FAIL** Is a problem with the font that **must be fixed**.